William Macready: Personal life

 Macready married twice, firstly in 1823 to Catherine Frances Atkins (died 1852).
 Of a numerous family of children only one son and one daughter survived.
 In 1860, aged 67, he married the 23 year old Cecile Louise Frederica Spencer (1827–1908), by whom he had a son, Cecil Frederick Nevil Macready, known as "Nevil", who would become a General in the British Army, and a baronet.
-Macready's brother, Major Edward Nevil Macready, commanded the Light Company of the 30th Regiment of Foot in the closing stages of the Battle of Waterloo.
+Macready's younger brother, Major Edward Nevil Macready, commanded the Light Company of the 30th Regiment of Foot in the closing stages of the Battle of Waterloo.

 Macready's daughter, Catherine Frances Macready, was a minor Victorian poet.
 Her book, Leaves From the Olive Mount, published by Chapman & Hall in 1860, began with a one-page dedication poem, 'To My Father'.
 Writer Rowena Farre (Daphne Lois Macready) was a great-granddaughter of William Macready.

 Upon his death, William Macready's remains were deposited in the catacomb below the Anglican Chapel at Kensal Green Cemetery.